orangejuice/blog/data/activity/book-今生今世-2003/record.en.md

   subtitle: Hu Lancheng / 2003 / China Social Sciences Press
 ---

-Mark it up, read it again later, and summarize
+To make annotations, then read and summarize again